 Keep Water Flowing: The Hidden Crisis of Rural Water Management

-Reject and resubmit at Manufacturing and Service Operations Management.
+Major revision at Manufacturing and Service Operations Management.

 Authors: Chengcheng Zhai, Rodney Parker, Kurt Bretthauer, Jorge Mejia, Alfonso J. Pedraza-Martinez.